-A web service is a client as well as a server application which is used to communicate over the World Wide Web's (WWW) Hypertext Transfer Protocol (HTTP).
+A web service is a client as well as a server application that is used to communicate over the World Wide Web's (WWW) via Hypertext Transfer Protocol (HTTP).
 According to the World Wide Web Consortium (W3C), the web services offer a regular way for interoperation between software applications that are running on various types of platforms as well as frameworks.

 The REST Architecture

 REST is the abbreviation of Representational State Transfer, a phrase coined in the year 2000 by Mr. Roy Fielding.
 It is a structural design approach for crafting loosely attached applications using HTTP, often implemented in the growth of web services.
 REST web services do not impose any rules concerning how it needs to be applied in practice at a low level; it only holds the high-level design guiding principles and leaves it to the developer to think about the implementation.